For small businesses impacted by COVID-19, these funding resources can help.

 Instead of selling invoices to factoring companies, small businesses with unpaid invoices can also use invoice financing to borrow against their own receivables.

 Since you are only able to draw funds based on your outstanding accounts receivable, you may be limited in the amount of funds you can draw at a time.
-Unlike factoring, though, invoice financing with Fundbox provides small businesses with the full value of their unpaid invoices, so you won’t have to worry about only getting a percentage of the invoice you’re owed.
+Unlike factoring, though, invoice financing with Fundbox provides small businesses with the full value of their unpaid invoices, up to your credit limit, so you won’t have to worry about only getting a percentage of the invoice you’re owed.
 With invoice financing, money is available quickly, too; with Fundbox, you can have access to your funds in as fast as one business day.
 Customers still pay your company directly, so Fundbox won’t interfere with your relationship with your customers.

 Fast business funding